aisingapore/ai-practitioner-handbook/_sources/book/4-lit-review/factors-to-consider-during-literature-review.md

-# What are some of the factors that an AI Engineer should consider during literature review?
+# What are some of the factors to consider during literature review?

 Contributor(s): Andy Ong, AI Engineer